Poojitha-Devireddy/Poojitha-Devireddy/README.md

-## Hi there, I.m Poojitha Devireddy!👋
+## Hi there, I'm Poojitha Devireddy!👋
 highly motivated Electronics and communication engineering(ECE) candidate with a strong foundation in circuit designing, testing and electronic basics.
 ## Featured projects